akka/akka/akka-docs/rst/java/http/routing-dsl/request-vals/oauth2-authenticator.rst

 with an object that is application specific by returning the return value of ``authenticateAs(T)``.

-If the authentication is not very quick in memory, for example calls a separate authentication server to verify the token, make sure you do not block the web server thread by executing that in a separate ``Future`` and then ``flatMap`` the result into the authentication result.
+If the authentication is not very quick in memory, for example calls a separate authentication server to verify the token, make sure you do not block the web server thread by executing that in a separate ``CompletionStage`` and then ``flatMap`` the result into the authentication result.

 .. note:: OAuth2 Bearer Token sends the token as clear text and should ONLY EVER be used over